 The wider landscape is dominated by improved and semi-improved grazed grasslands with scattered trees and areas of woodland.
 The River Ribble, and its associated riparian woodland, flows immediately west of the site (Figure 2).
+A tree lined railway line is also located immediately west of the site.

-Figure 2: Site context (Google Maps, 2020)
+Figure 2: Site context (Google Maps, 2021)